 "With regards to the first outcomes of the platform, it wasn’t like there were any shocking results.
 We knew there were more assets to find, we just needed the right solution to find them without having to specify where to look.
 Before, we had more of a gut feeling.
 Now, we know for sure.

 "The strength of the platform is in the combination of many different sources, tools, plugins, etc. and the way they all work together to identify and visualise the necessary insights.
 Theoretically, we could have gained access to those sources ourselves as well, but that would not have been cost-efficient at all.
 It would only have cost us time, impeding our own productivity.
 With Cybersprint’s platform, we had all desired tools in one place and were able to give our security programme a big boost.
 The platform has quickly become a vital component of the intelligence system we have today.

-"With the automated solution, we are able to see and understand how big our digital footprint actually is."
+"With the automated solution, we are able to see and understand how big our attack surface actually is."

 "More importantly, though, I am most pleased with the feeling of trust and peace of mind the solution brings.
 It really helps to have a professional cybersecurity company lend an eye to monitor the big bad internet with you.

 "In addition, I know I can always reach out to my contact in Cybersprint for some tips and tricks when I get a question from somewhere in the business.
-Now, I’m able to confidently say what is happening in our digital footprint, and present the data to back it up."
+Now, I’m able to confidently say what is happening in our attack surface, and present the data to back it up."